GeorgeHoneywood/final-year-project/diary.md

 Worked on getting the correct base tiles to render as you zoom in/out, significantly improving performance, and letting you get a high level overview of the map.

 Added styling for Ways and PoIs, with some zoom-conditional rendering logic.
 Continuing with the interim report.

+### Week 12 (2022-12-05)

+Improved multipolygon handling, rendering each ring separately.
+Still not perfect, as it currently in-fills everything inside the outer way, when it should only fill up to the inner ways.

+Worked on handling v5 files.
+These have variable tag values, so data other than the hardcoded tags supported by the format can be stored.

+Added an online mode, where instead of fetching the whole map blob in one go, we fetch only the chunks we need, using HTTP range requests.
+This allows you to interactively use huge map files, like the whole of England (~800 MB), as it only fetches the necessary bits of the file for your current viewport.

+## Term 2

+### Week 18 (2023-01-16)

+Added geolocation support, using `geolocation.watchPosition()`, which updates with your position.
+Also added double tap + hold gesture for zooming with a single finger on mobile.

+Worked on the professional issues' section of the report, talking about accessibility.